 Debt Limitation - The New York State Legislature has imposed limitations on the aggregate amount of debt that the MTA and MTA Bridges and Tunnels can issue to fund the approved transit and commuter capital programs.
-The current aggregate ceiling, subject to certain exclusions, is \$90,100 compared with issuances totaling approximately \$47,095as of February 8, 2024.
+The current aggregate ceiling, subject to certain exclusions, is \$90,100 compared with issuances totaling approximately \$48,538 as of December 31, 2024.
 The MTA expects that the current statutory ceiling will allow it to fulfill the bonding requirements of the approved Capital Programs.